sonnyp/troll/gjspack/README.md

 </details>

 <details>
-  <summary>Custom transforms</summary>
+  <summary>Sass / custom transforms</summary>

-Custom transforms are only supposed with the API, not the CLI.
+Custom transforms are only supported with the API, not the CLI.

 See [example](./demo/dev.js).